tdi/pyPEPA/README.md

 ![bank example](https://raw.github.com/tdi/pyPEPA/dev/doc/bankexample.png)

-Instead of --range you can specify `--list ` with a custom comman delimited list of values.
+Instead of `--range` you can specify `--list ` with a custom comma delimited list of values.

 TODO